Saturday Apr 18, 2026

 The Countdown of Monte Cristo is a daily podcast reading one page at a time from Alexandre Dumas’ classic novel — every day, for four years.
 Whether you’re starting from the beginning or joining mid-journey, each episode brings you deeper into the story of The Count of Monte Cristo.

-The Price of Resistance (The Count of Monte Cristo, Chapter 33 – Part 7)
+Names on the Tablet (The Count of Monte Cristo, Chapter 34 – Part 31)

 New to the journey?
 Start from the beginning at: http://countdownofmontecristo.com